Sign up to our weekly newsletter

 - Category – delve into the industry concerned and find out everything you can.
 You are bound to have some good trade media contacts so give one of them a call and pick their brains.

 - Context – what are the wider trends and behaviours that you should consider?
-Think about the 2020 landscape and the focus on isolation and wellbeing.

-Once you have done your research and feel you have left no stone unturned, lay it all out and hone in on the most important stuff.
+Once you have done your research and feel you have left no stone unturned, lay it all out and hone in on the most important points.
 Then start mining your data for insights.
 Quite often the very best ideas aren’t complicated or hidden – they are there in plain sight.

 This isn’t really step number five – it should run through all four previous steps.
 You need to have developed your SMART objectives and be thinking about how you are going to measure these throughout the whole planning process.
 Make sure you have some benchmark data and set some robust KPIs.
 Then when it comes to measurement, ascertain PR impact by looking at out-takes and outcomes.
 Read more about measuring the value of PR here.